Last updated on .

 Photography cameras and handheld camcorders

-One of the interesting features of the museum is the collection of movie posters on the walls.
-The projector room features posters from many American and European films while the rest of the museum has posters from Colombian films.
+One of the museum’s highlights is its collection of movie posters displayed on the walls.
+The projector room features posters from many American and European films, while the rest of the museum showcases posters from Colombian cinema.

 Colombian movie posters at Caliwood in Cali, Colombia